vmware/container-service-extension/docs/CSE_SERVER_MANAGEMENT.md

 2. Reinstall `container-service-extension` from PyPI:
    * `pip3 install --user --upgrade container-service-extension`
 3. Check the release notes at the end of this document for version compatibility.
-4. Review the configuration file for any new options introduced or deprecated in the new version.
-5. `cse sample` command should be used to generate a new sample config file.
+4. Use `cse sample` command to generate a new sample config file and fill in the relevant values from the previous config file.
 5. If the previously generated templates are no longer supported by the new version, delete the old templates (from vCD UI / vcd-cli) and generate new ones via
    * `cse install -c myconfig.yaml`
 6. If CSE is being run as a service, start the new version of the service with `systemctl start cse`.

 ### Uninstalling CSE Server

 1. Gracefully stop CSE Server
-1. As System Administrator, unregister CSE from vCD:
+2. As System Administrator, unregister CSE from vCD:
    * `vcd system extension delete cse`
-1. Review vCD AMQP settings.
+3. Review vCD AMQP settings.
 Generally no modifications are necessary in AMQP.
    * `vcd system amqp info`
-1. (Optional) Delete Kubernetes templates and the CSE catalog from vCD.
+4. (Optional) Delete Kubernetes templates and the CSE catalog from vCD.

 ---